openstudioproject/openstudio_docs/api_v1/schedule_get.rst

     Name
         [String] Name of teacher

-3. The following data is provided for locations:
+3. The following data is provided for locations
 ------------------------------------------------

     Id